Israel–Yemen relations: After reunification

-In the autumn of 1993, Saleh met Mousa Mohammed Abu Marzook, head of the Hamas Political Bureau.
+In the autumn of 1993, Saleh met Mousa Abu Marzook, head of the Hamas Political Bureau.
 The President of Yemen expressed full support for the Palestinian struggle, and they discussed ways to bring all Palestinian factions to agree on a common strategy.
 In an interview with an Egyptian weekly, Saleh said that his country would be willing to host a meeting of all Palestinian factions, in order to discuss their differences and bring unity to their ranks.
 In another interview with a London-based Arabic newspaper, Basindwah said that Yemen would exert every effort in order to reconcile all factions within the Palestinian camp and called on the Palestinians to prevent Israel from benefiting from the dissension in their ranks.
 When interviewed by the Egyptian press, Basindwah said that his government would support any decision made by the Palestinians.
 And when asked about the future of the Palestinian forces stationed in Yemen, he said that: "The Palestinian forces stationed in Yemen are actually in their homeland.
 But whether they decide to stay or leave is a matter for the PLO to decide."

-When asked by a London weekly whether or not Arafat had informed him regarding the autonomy agreement with Israel, Saleh admitted that the agreement was reached in complete secrecy, and that he knew about it just a few weeks before its signature.
-He added: When a journalist asked him about his country's position on the Israeli-Palestinian agreement regarding Gaza and Jericho, Saleh said: "We support the will of the Palestinian Arab people and whatever these militant Arab people have made and accepted.
-We had hoped for better agreement.
-We would have hoped that the Gaza-Jericho First Agreement would have also included the West Bank and East Jerusalem."

 Despite its willingness to moderate its attitude towards Israel, San'a was not ready to take any step which might trigger Arab criticism against it.
 Even reports regarding the relaxation of the Arab Boycott against Israel by Oman and other Gulf countries did not inspire the Yemeni government to follow suit.
 In a statement to Al Ahram, Basindwah said that his country was not ready to end the boycott of Israel before a just and comprehensive peace in the Middle East became reality.

 The Yemeni government seemed determined to maintain friendly relations with Egypt, even though the latter concluded a peace agreement with Israel.
 During his visit to Cairo in August 1993, Basindwah said: "The relations between Yemen and Egypt are deep rooted.
 These relations were baptized by blood when the Egyptian people and Army helped Yemen during our revolution against the defunct imams' rule and British colonialism".
 In an interview with an Egyptian newspaper, Saleh expressed his country's unqualified support for Egypt.